The Indiana Court of Appeals has sided with the city in a long-running dispute about tax money.

 At issue are more than a dozen areas the city annexed in 1987 that were served by the Southwest Allen County Fire Protection District.
 City firefighters began serving those areas, but former county Auditor Tera Klutz continued to direct tax dollars to the district.

-City officials sued in 2016, and the case has made its way through trial and appeals courts.
+City officials sued in 2016, and the case has remained tied up in trial and appeals courts.

 In a 25-page decision Friday, appeals court judges ruled the city is entitled to future tax revenues from the annexed areas, citing a portion of state law that says "when a municipality annexes areas that are part of a fire protection district, and then provides fire services in the annexed areas, the fire protection district ceases to exist in those areas."